jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Usually, I'd have to write "unknown" and move on.

 We think our vehicles are so unique and special.
-It's not a car, it's "The original Sports Activity Vehicle®: a fearless leader and stylish benchmark.
-A BMW x5Drive50i, with Phytonic Blue Metallic paint".
+It's not a car, it's "The original Sports Utility Vehicle: a fearless leader and stylish benchmark.
+A DX1602w, with Sunrise Blue Metallic paint".
 I'm not kidding.
 People would talk like that.
 And not know a thing about the other car.

 Which, of course, means the other person didn't know anything about their car.

 And that's dark majic.

-Because someone living in 2020 is tricked into acting like it's 1930 when the first cars were new and majical.
+People living in 2020 are tricked into acting like it's 1930 when the first cars were new and majical.
 Can you imagine how cool it was, when people used to walking or riding a horse and carriage, started to cruise the roads, take road trips, and visit faraway friends.

 The cars of the early 1900s were a significant transportation upgrade.
 They created new and better cyborgs, like us getting hi-speed internet for the first time.